What Is This All About???

 Look at it another way... if you want the Government to

-murderer with killing two people?
-Do we do autopsies on all murdered women to
+killing two people?
+Do we do autopsies on all murdered women to find out if

 I believe if you decide to have sex and get pregnant, you